Other types that they created were the Armoured Vehicle

 A

-Crocodile in action, note the trailer with the
+Crocodile in action, notice the trailer with the fuel for the flametrower

 The British troops made great use of the 'Hobart's